particle-iot/docs/src/content/reference/particle-agent.md

 layout: reference.hbs
 columns: three
 devices: [raspberry-pi]
-order: 10
+order: 20
 ---

-# Particle Agent
+# Particle Agent - Discontinued

+**The Particle Raspberry Pi project has been discontinued.
+It is still functional, but future release of the software are unlikely.**

 ![Agent architecture](/assets/images/particle-agent-architecture.png)